buguroo/cuckooautoinstall/README.md

 Script features
 =================
-It installs by default cuckoo sandbox with the ALL optional stuff: yara, ssdeep, django ...
+It installs by default Cuckoo sandbox with the ALL optional stuff: yara, ssdeep, django ...

 It installs the last versions of: ssdeep, yara, pydeep-master & jansson.